AT-Publishing/website/_strategy/2018-03-14-tensorcharts-scalping.md

 > The anatomy of the candle has a lot more information than the simple information of OHCL.
 OHCL and colour of the candle only gives you the very superficial average information.

-To this day your best tool of choice for any short-term crypto trades are [TensorCharts](https://tensorcharts.com), hands down.
+To this day your best tool of choice for any short-term crypto trades are [TensorCharts](http://bit.ly/dont-be-an-amateur), hands down.
 The information you get when watching TensorCharts is far more complete than the thinned-down, averaged-out information one can get from the standard candlesticks charts.

+Particularly if you landed here for a **BitMEX scalping strategy**, TensorCharts is your tool of choice because the dev is focusing mainly on traders like you who trade perps and futures.

-<p><a target="_blank" rel="noopener" class="button" href="https://tensorcharts.com">Go to TensorCharts</a></p>
+<p><a target="_blank" rel="noopener" class="button" href="http://bit.ly/dont-be-an-amateur">Go to TensorCharts</a></p>

 Here is a brief [intro to the TensorCharts project](/tensorcharts), but if you are looking more into learning what TensorCharts are and what can they do for you, this Argentinian gentleman called Nico made a series of tutorials [on the Learning Nodes YouTube channel](https://www.youtube.com/channel/UCvoU3qw-qRydTI--GGlIz9w).
 The videos were shot in March 2018 so you will get to learn about the latest version of TensorCharts updated with a bunch of new markets and functionalities.